Camara and Koita get Red Bull Salzburg support over failed drugs test | Goal.com

 “They both state this was administered to them by the medical staff of the Mali national team before their away match in Namibia.

-“The Mali national side flew for the African Nations Cup qualifier from Bamako in Mali (350 metres altitude) to Windhoek at 1700 metres altitude.”
+“The Mali national side flew for the Africa Nations Cup qualifier from Bamako in Mali (350 metres altitude) to Windhoek at 1700 metres altitude.”

 In the wake of this development, Uefa, the body representing national football associations in Europe is expected to start an investigation.

-Even at this, the Red Bull Arena giants have disclosed that both players will be allowed to train with squad in the spring and will be given the full support to get their case resolved.
+Even after this, the Red Bull Arena giants have disclosed that both players will be allowed to train with the squad in the spring and will be given the full support to get their case resolved.

 In addition, RB Salzburg reveal they will do everything in cooperation with Uefa and relevant authorities to "obtain a full explanation of events in Mali".